-As set out in the Serious Violence Strategy (see link below), published by the Home Office, a term used to describe gangs and organised criminal networks involved in exporting illegal drugs into one or more importing areas within the UK, using dedicated mobile phone lines or other form of 'deal line'.
-They are likely to exploit children and vulnerable adults to move and store the drugs and money, and they will often use coercion, intimidation, violence (including sexual violence) and weapons.
+County Lines is a term used to describe gangs and organised criminal networks involved in exporting illegal drugs using dedicated mobile phone lines or other form of 'deal line'.
+This activity can happen locally as well as across the UK, no specified distance of travel is required.
+Children and vulnerable adults are exploited to move, store and sell drugs and money, and offenders will often use coercion, intimidation, violence (including sexual violence) and weapons to ensure compliance of victims.